Documentation forSolarWinds Observability

 8. Click Next.

-6. Review the configuration and click Deploy to deploy the changes to the agent.
+6. Review the configuration and click Next.

 • Provide a Display Name.